google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

 By Installing your Progressive Web App it now becomes part of the system.
 Added sites show up on the home screen, app drawer and throughout the Android System-UI as a user would expect.
-Permissions are handled differently, by default your app can only have the same permissions surface as Chrome would normally have when installed - you can't ask for Camera access at install time for example.
-This means that as developer you must request permission for sensitive API's such as Camera and Microphone access, notifications etc at runtime as you would for any normal web site and the Chrome runtime will prompt you for access.
+Permissions are handled differently: by default your app can only have the same permissions surface as Chrome would normally have when installed - you can't ask for Camera access at install time for example.
+This means that as developer you must request permission for sensitive APIs such as Camera and Microphone access, notifications etc. at runtime as you would for any normal web site and, the Chrome runtime will prompt the user for access.

-Android normally gives instant access notifications, Installed Progressive Web Apps do not have this permission granted by default and your user must explicitly opt-in to receiving notifications
+Android normally grants notifications permissions by default.
+Installed Progressive Web  Apps do not have this permission granted by default and your user must explicitly opt into receiving notifications.

 ## Storage and app state

-When the user adds your Progressive Web App to their system Chrome will use the same profile and will not segregate the data.
+When the user adds your Progressive Web App to their system, Chrome will use the same profile and will not segregate the data.
 This means your service worker will already be installed, your cookies still active any client-side storage will be still stored the next time that the user opens the App.

-This can cause some issues because if the user clears the Chrome profile, then your data in your app will also be cleared.
+This can cause some issues because if the user clears the Chrome profile: your data in your app will also be cleared.
 To ensure that your user data is held more permanently, please use the [Persistent Storage API](/web/updates/2016/06/persistent-storage).